Choosing and using research methods

 Interactive workshops with small groups can be an effective method for user research.

-They can help you learn more about the things that actual or likely users do, how they do them, how they think and make decisions, and how they feel about their experiences.
+They can help us learn more about the things that actual or likely users do, how they do them, how they think and make decisions, and how they feel about their experiences.

-Also bear in mind that you don’t get twice as many findings by inviting twice as many people to a session.
-If there’s nothing to gain from having several participants together, you should run individual research sessions using methods such as interviews, contextual observation or experience mapping.
+We also bear in mind that we don’t get twice as many findings by inviting twice as many people to a session.
+If there’s nothing to gain from having several participants together, we run individual research sessions using methods such as interviews, contextual observation or experience mapping.

 Usability testing #

-Usability testing is where you ask participants to try to complete specific tasks using your service.
+Usability testing is where we ask participants to try to complete specific tasks using our service.

 Usability testing can be moderated or unmoderated.

-In moderated usability testing, you will be present during the session, either in person or online.
-You will describe the tasks you want participants to try.
-And will usually ask them to ‘think aloud’ as they move through the service to help you understand what they are doing, thinking and feeling.
+In moderated usability testing, we are present during the session, either in person or online.
+We describe the tasks we want participants to try.
+And will usually ask them to ‘think aloud’ as they move through the service to help us understand what they are doing, thinking and feeling.

-In unmoderated usability testing, you will provide participants with the tasks and access to the service you want to test.
+In unmoderated usability testing, we provide participants with the tasks we want them to try, and access to the service we want to test.
 And participants complete the tasks on their own.
-You may record the unmoderated tests and ask participants to think aloud for the recording, or capture only web page analytics and the data entered.
+We may record the unmoderated tests and ask participants to think aloud for the recording, or capture only web page analytics and the data entered.

-Choose usability testing when you have an existing service, a working prototype, or a newly built service, and want to know how well it works for likely users.
+We choose usability testing when we have an existing service, a working prototype, or a newly built service, and want to know how well it works for likely users.